 Interferon alfa-2a 6 million units 3 times a week can also be given if colchicine is ineffective.

 Azathioprine 2.5 mg/kg orally once a day helps preserve visual acuity and prevent new eye lesions.
 Azathioprine is also useful for mucocutaneous lesions and arthralgia.

 Methotrexate 15 to 25 mg orally once a week has been useful in reducing eye inflammation.

 Cyclosporine 5 to 10 mg/kg orally once a day may be reserved for patients with severe ocular manifestations and may be used with azathioprine to treat refractory uveitis.

-Interferon alfa-2a 6 million units subcutaneously 3 times a week and infliximab (a TNF inhibitor) 3 to 10 mg/kg IV at 0, 2, and 4 weeks and then every 8 weeks show promise for patients with ocular manifestations.
+Interferon alfa-2a 6 million units subcutaneously 3 times a week or infliximab (a TNF inhibitor) 3 to 10 mg/kg IV at 0, 2, and 4 weeks and then every 8 weeks appear promising for patients with ocular manifestations.

 Cyclophosphamide, chlorambucil, and anti-TNF drugs are used in patients with refractory disease, life-threatening conditions (eg, pulmonary aneurysms), or central nervous system manifestations.
 A trend toward longer event-free survival has been observed in patients with severe neurologic manifestations after treatment with IV cyclophosphamide than with azathioprine.

 Behçet disease is a relapsing inflammatory disorder characterized by prominent mucosal inflammation often with vasculitis of large and small vessels.